-Municipalities that issue bonds in connection with the redevelopment project during the period from June 1, 1988 until 3 years after the effective date of this Amendatory Act of 1988 shall receive the Net State Utility Tax Increment, subject to forth above.
+Municipalities that issue bonds in connection with the redevelopment project during the period from June 1, 1988 until 3 years after the effective date of this Amendatory Act of 1988 shall receive the Net State Utility Tax Increment, subject to

-- appropriation, for 15 State Fiscal Years after the issuance of 1 2 such bonds.
-For the 16th through the 20th State Fiscal Years after issuance of the bonds, the Net State Utility Tax 3 Increment shall be calculated as follows: By multiplying the 5 Net State Utility Tax Increment by 90% in year 16; 80% in year 17; 70% in year 18; 60% in year 19; and 50% in year 20.
-6 7 Refunding of any bonds issued prior to June 1, 1988, shall not 8 alter the revised Net State Utility Tax Increment payments set - (1) "Obligations" mean bonds, loans, debentures, notes, special certificates or other evidence of indebtedness issued by the municipality to carry out a redevelopment project or to refund outstanding obligations. - (m) "Payment in lieu of taxes" means those estimated tax revenues from real property in a redevelopment project area derived from real property that has been acquired by a municipality which according to the redevelopment project or plan is to be used for a private use which taxing districts would have received had a municipality not acquired the real property and adopted tax increment allocation financing and which would result from levies made after the time of the adoption of tax increment allocation financing to the time the current equalized value of real property in the redevelopment project area exceeds the total initial equalized value of real property in said area. - (n) "Redevelopment plan" means the comprehensive program
+- 1 appropriation, for 15 State Fiscal Years after the issuance of - 2 such bonds.
+For the 16th through the 20th State Fiscal Years - 3 after issuance of the bonds, the Net State Utility Tax - 4 Increment shall be calculated as follows: By multiplying the - 5 Net State Utility Tax Increment by 90% in year 16; 80% in year - 6 17; 70% in year 18; 60% in year 19; and 50% in year 20. - 7 Refunding of any bonds issued prior to June 1, 1988, shall not - 8 alter the revised Net State Utility Tax Increment payments set - 9 forth above. - 10 (1) "Obligations" mean bonds, loans, debentures, notes, - 11 special certificates or other evidence of indebtedness issued - by the municipality to carry out a redevelopment project or to - 13 refund outstanding obligations. - 14 (m) "Payment in lieu of taxes" means those estimated tax - 15 revenues from real property in a redevelopment project area - 16 derived from real property that has been acquired by a - municipality which according to the redevelopment project or - 18 plan is to be used for a private use which taxing districts - 19 would have received had a municipality not acquired the real - 20 property and adopted tax increment allocation financing and - 21 which would result from levies made after the time of the - 22 adoption of tax increment allocation financing to the time the - 23 current equalized value of real property in the redevelopment - 24 project area exceeds the total initial equalized value of real - 25 property in said area. - 26 (n) "Redevelopment plan" means the comprehensive program objectives and shall include but not be limited to:

-- (A) an itemized list of estimated redevelopment project costs; - (B) evidence indicating that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise; - (C) an assessment of any financial impact of the redevelopment project area on or any increased demand for
+(A) an itemized list of estimated redevelopment project costs;

+- (B) evidence indicating that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise; - (C) an assessment of any financial impact of the redevelopment project area on or any increased demand for